-A Blog of the Irish way of life, people, singers, writers, dancers, poets, multimedia and Ireland, featuring YouTube and other sources by BrianClarkeNUJ.
+A Blog of the Irish way of life, news, politics, people, singers, writers, dancers, poets, multimedia and Ireland, featuring YouTube and other sources by BrianClarkeNUJ.

 DARK FORCES OF GERRY ADAMS SHATTERED

 “I was told that the interrogations were an evidence-gathering process, and that the police would be making the case that I was a member of the IRA; that I had a senior IRA managerial role in Belfast at the time of Jean McConville’s abduction; and that I was therefore bound to know about her killing.

 I challenged my interrogators to produce the new evidential material.
 They said that this would happen at a later interview but they wanted to take me through my childhood, family history and so on.
 Over the following four days it became clear that the objective of the interviews was to get to the point where they could charge me with IRA membership and thereby link me to the McConville case.
 The membership charge was clearly their principal goal.
 The interrogators made no secret of this.
 At one point the male detective described their plan as “a stage-managed approach”.
 It later transpired that it was a phased strategy, with nine different phases.